Piecewise linear structures on topological manifolds: The Sullivan Map

 \begin{theorem} The map $s: [S^{4i}, F/PL] \to \ZZ$ is surjective for all $i>1$,

 {\rm (ii)} The map $s: [S^{4i-2}, F/PL] \to \ZZ/2$ is surjective for all $i>0$ .

 {\rm (iii)} The image of the map $s: [S^4, F/PL] \to \ZZ$ is the subgroup of index $2$. \end{theorem}

-\p (i) For every $k>1$ Milnor constructed a parallelizable $4k$-dimensional smooth manifold $W^{4k}$ of signature 8 and such that $\partial W$ is a homotopy sphere, see \cite[V.2.9]{Browder}.
-Since, by Theorem \ref{smale}, every homotopy sphere of dimension $\ge 5$ is PL isomorphic to the standard one, we can form a closed PL manifold
+\p (i) For every $k>1$ Milnor constructed a parallelizable $4k$-dimensional smooth manifold $W^{4k}$ of signature 8 and such that $\partial W$ is a homotopy sphere, see \cite[V.2.9]{Br}.
+Since, by Theorem \ref{Sma}, every homotopy sphere of dimension $\geqslant 5$ is PL homeomorphic to the standard one, we can form a closed PL manifold

 of the signature 8.
-Because of Proposition \ref{real}, there exists a reducible normal map with the base $V^{4k} \to S^{4k}$.
-Because of Proposition \ref{p:ass}, this normal map is associated with a certain map (homotopy class) $f: S^{4k} \to F/PL$.
-Thus, $s(S^{4k},f)=1$.
+Because of Proposition \ref{real}, there exists a reducible normal morphism with the base $V^{4k} \to S^{4k}$.
+Because of Proposition \ref{p:ass}, this normal morphism is associated with a certain map (homotopy class) $f: S^{4k} \to F/PL$.
+Thus,

-\m (ii) The proof is similar to that of (i), but we must use (4k+2)-dimensional parallelizable Kervaire manifolds $W$, $\partial W= S^{4k+1}$ of the Kervaire invariant one, see \cite[V.2.11]{Browder}.
+\m (ii) The proof is similar to that of (i), but we must use (4k+2)-dimensional parallelizable Kervaire manifolds $W$, $\partial W= S^{4k+1}$ of the Kervaire invariant one, see \cite[V.2.11]{Br}.

-\m (iii) The Kummer algebraic surface \cite{K} gives us an example of 4-dimensional almost parallelizable smooth manifold of the signature 16.
+\m (iii) The Kummer algebraic surface \cite{K2} gives us an example of 4-dimensional almost parallelizable smooth manifold of the signature 16.
 So, $\IM s \supset 2\ZZ$.

-Now suppose that there exists $f: S^4 \to F/PL$ with $s(S^4,f)=\ZZ$.
-Then there exists a normal map with the base $V^4 \to S^4$ and such that $V$ has signature 8.
+Now suppose that there exists $f: S^4 \to F/PL$ with $s(S^4,f)=1$.
+Then there exists a normal morphism with the base $V^4 \to S^4$ and such that $V$ has signature 8.
 Since normal bundle of $V$ is induced from a bundle over $S^4$, we conclude that $w_1(V)=0=w_2(V)$.
 But this contradicts the Rokhlin Theorem \ref{rohlin}.